Bowhunting in Wind: 6 Tips for Better Accuracy

 Wind Direction and Scent Control

-Pay attention to the wind direction to avoid being detected by your prey.
+Pay attention to the wind direction to avoid being detected by your game.
 Use the wind to your advantage by positioning yourself downwind of the game.

 6. Advanced Tips and Tricks